Here our Employment Law Team answers some employers’ questions about employment contracts and terms and conditions of employment.

 Workers and contractors do not have a statutory right to a contract of employment but it is sensible to provide one anyway so all terms are clearly defined.

 You have to provide a written contract within two months of the employee starting their job.
-If the employee will be working abroad for one month, a contract must be provided before they leave the country.
+If your employee will be working abroad for one month, a contract must be provided before they leave the country.

 If your employee leaves their job within two months then you still need to give them a written contract.

 No. It is better to have a separate disciplinary policy contained in a Handbook.
 This will ensure that you can update the policy without needing to seek the employee’s agreement.
-Also if you included this in a contract and then departed from them, your employee might be able to sue you for breach of contract.
+Also, if you included this in a contract and then departed from them, your employee might be able to sue you for breach of contract.

-Unless you provide for this in their contract your employees are free to do whatever they want after their employment ends.
+Unless you provide for this in their contract, your employees are free to do whatever they want after their employment ends.
 You can ask your staff to enter into post-termination covenants by which your employee agrees, for example, not to work for other local businesses, similar to yours, or not deal with your clients, for a fixed period after their employment ends.
-If your ex-employee breaches their covenants you should be able to apply to Court for an injunction and also compensation.
+If your ex-employee breaches their covenants, you should be able to apply to Court for an injunction and also compensation.
 However, post-termination covenants must be reasonable in scope and they must only protect your legitimate business interests.